aftix/hblog/katex/post/bacon.md

 as predictor-corrector methods.

 Finally, I can talk about the implementation of `bacon-sci`.
-In my crate, I have a `trait IVPSolver` that defines everything I want an IVP solver to be.
+In my crate, I have a `trait IVPSolver` that defines everything I want an IVPSolver to be.
+The trait specifies a builder-style API for making a solver, giving a method to turn the solver into a normal rust iterator at the end (plus a convienence function for collecting into a result containing a vector).
 I have one direct implementation, `Euler`.
-On top of that, I have a `struct AdamsInfo` and `struct RKInfo` that implement `IVPSolver` for general predictor-corrector methods and adaptive runge-kutta methods respectively.
-Then, I have traits `RungeKuttaSolver` and `AdamsSolver` that specify which coefficients are needed and how to interact with `RKInfo` and `AdamsInfo`.
-I have specified the Runge-Kutta-Fehlberg method and a fifth order predictor-corrector method within `bacon-sci` for the end user.
-They are built using builder functions after a `new` call.

-Why do I need the `*Info` structs?
-Why can't I just `impl<T: RungeKuttaSolver> IVPSolver for T`, so runge-kutta implementors only need to define the coefficients?
-Well, doing that wildcard implementation conflicts with `Euler`.
-Rust isn't smart enough to know that since my crate has control over both `Euler` and `RungeKuttaSolver`, downstream crates can not possible implement `RungeKuttaSolver` for `Euler`.
-Furthermore, the wildcard implementations would conflict on possible downstream types implementing `RungeKuttaSolver` and `AdamsSolver`.
+On top of that, I have `Adams`, `BDF`, and `RungeKutta` structs implement `IVPSolver` based on a generic parameter defining the order of the method.
+This is possible since each class of method uses the same algorithm, regardless of order, just with different constants.
+Thus, I have the traits `AdamsCoefficients`, etc., that specify which constants are needed for each method, and type aliases for the main solving structs that fill out the required generic parameter.
+This means the user will be able to use `Adams5` to get an `Adams` struct filled with the correct 5th-order constants, making it easy to use and making development easier, too!

 What else is there for `bacon-sci`?
 Well, there exist methods known an backwards differentiation formulas which are very useful for differential equations the aforementioned methods